 The three red flagged races, and the 2019 race, failed to reach their scheduled distance.
 The chequered flag was shown one lap early in 2019.

-The Constructors’ Championship has been decided at Suzuka on eight occasions, most recently in 2019 when Mercedes took their sixth successive title.
+The Constructors’ Championship has been decided at Suzuka on nine occasions, most recently in 2023 when Red Bull won the title for the sixth time.

-There has never been a year where the leading team in the Constructors’ Championship after the Japanese Grand Prix at Suzuka has failed to go on to win that year’s title.
+There has never been a year in which the leading team in the Constructors’ Championship after the Japanese Grand Prix at Suzuka has failed to go on to win that year’s title.

-The winner of the Japanese Grand Prix at Suzuka has gone on to win the title in the same season on 19 occasions, including in all but one of the past nine seasons in which the Japanese Grand Prix has been held.
+The winner of the Japanese Grand Prix at Suzuka has gone on to win the title in the same season on 20 occasions, including in all but one of the past ten seasons in which the Japanese Grand Prix has been held.
 The exception was Valtteri Bottas, in 2019.